 Jeffrey Karish.
 Mr. Karish has been a member of our Board since May 2013.
-Mr. Karish is a member of the leadership team at the Heritage Group, a private holding and investment company with an emphasis on healthcare and medical research.
-Mr. Karish was the former President of Windsor Media LLC, subsequent to having served as the company's Executive Vice President and acting General Counsel with a focus on investing and finance which included private equity funding, early stage venture capital funding and general investment management of a significant portfolio of fixed income assets.
-Previously, Mr. Karish was Head of Media Strategy and Corporate Development at Yahoo with a primary focus in strategic growth initiatives and M&A. Prior to Yahoo, he was a management consultant at McKinsey & Company, and a key member of McKinsey's West Coast Media and Technology practice.
+In 2015 Mr. Karish joined the leadership team at the Heritage Group, a private holding and investment company with an emphasis on healthcare and medical research.
+Mr. Karish was the former President of Windsor Media LLC from 2008 to 2014, subsequent to having served as the company's Executive Vice President and acting General Counsel with a focus on investing and finance which included private equity funding, early stage venture capital funding and general investment management of a significant portfolio of fixed income assets.
+Previously, Mr. Karish was Head of Media Strategy and Corporate Development at Yahoo from 2005 to 2007 with a primary focus in strategic growth initiatives and M&A. Prior to Yahoo, he was a management consultant at McKinsey & Company and a key member of McKinsey's West Coast Media and Technology practice from 1998 to 2004.
 Mr. Karish currently sits on the board of another public company, Banc of California.
 Mr. Karish holds a J.D. from Harvard University, a Masters of Philosophy in International Relations from Cambridge University, and a B.A. in History from UC Berkeley.
 The Board appointed Mr. Karish to serve as a director based on the entirety of his experience and skills, although the board noted specifically his extensive management and financial experience and background in strategic advising and mergers and acquisitions for companies.